 Both are readily available as over-the-counter supplements that can be taken for anxiety.

 Taurine is an amino acid found mainly in seafood and poultry.
 (19)

-It has an abundance of effects on the brain’s GABA system.
+It exerts numerous effects on the brain’s GABA system.

 Related on Be Brain Fit —